LBNL-UCB-STI/beam/docs/developers.rst

 * **region**: Use this parameter to select the AWS region for the run, all instances would be created in specified region.
 Default `region` is `us-east-2`.
 * **shutdownBehaviour**: to specify shutdown behaviour after and of simulation.
 May be `stop` or `terminate`, default is `terminate`.
 * **shutdownWait**: As simulation ends, ec2 instance would automatically terminate.
 In case you want to use the instance, please specify the wait in minutes, default wait is 30 min.
-* **jupyter_token**: to specify a custom token for Jupyter, if not set a random UUID will be generated as a token
+* **jupyterToken**: to specify a custom token for Jupyter, if not set a random UUID will be generated as a token
+* **jupyterImage**: to specify an arbitrary Jupyter docker image
 * **budgetOverride**: Set to `true` to override budget limitations, see `Documentation of AWS budget management` section in `DevOps guide <https://beam.readthedocs.io/en/latest/devops.html>`_, default is `false`

 3. Remotely on EC2 together with a simulation.
 Use `-PrunJupyter=true` option for deploy command.